maugavilla/well_hello_stats/tutorials/5_2_basic_plots.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

-    ## Warning: Removed 262 rows containing non-finite values (stat_bin).
+    ## Warning: Removed 262 rows containing non-finite values (`stat_bin()`).

 ![](5_2_basic_plots_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+This presents the histograms for each grouped stacked on top of each other, so the count for `Male` starts when the count for `Female` ends.

 Now that we have meaningful labels, we can see the histogram for both male and female subjects.
-Let’s now look at the plots by the *edcuation* variable.
+Let’s now look at the plots by the *education* variable.
 We modify it with the `factor()` function the same way.

 ``` r